-Frequency of data aggregation and analysis(check each that applies): Other Specify:
+Responsible Party for data collection/generation (check each that applies): Not Selected: State Medicaid Agency Not Selected: Operating Agency Not Selected: Sub-State Entity Not Selected: Other Specify: Waiver Agency i.

-ii.
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.